Mapsui/Mapsui/docfx/mapsui/documentation/NuGet-of-latest-build.md

 # NuGet of Latest Build

 On every commit the build server is triggered which publishes a NuGet package of that build.
-It's version number is the current version of the master branch followed by a dash and the build number.
+It's version number is the current version of the master branch followed by a dot and the build number.
+The package is not published to nuget.org but to a AppVeyor feed.
 There are three ways to add this package to you project.

 ## Package Manager Console